 7. 0 A.D.

 Despite still being in an Alpha stage, 0 A.D. is one of the most impressive open-source games out there.
 Players take control of one of twelve ancient civilizations and are tasked with its survival and proliferation.
-In order to do this, you must engage in combat with other civilizations while managing your economy.
-Featuring a single-player campaign as well as multiplayer, 0 A.D. is perfect for those of you who are going through Age of Empires II withdrawals.
+In order to do this you must engage in combat with other civilizations while managing your economy.
+Featuring a single-player campaign as well as multiplayer, 0 A.D. is perfect for those who are going through Age of Empires II withdrawals.

 8. Super TuxKart